High capacity of chimpanzees for complex vocalizations

 “They don’t speak, of course, if we take human language as a reference,” warns evolutionary biologist Cédric Girard-Buttoz, lead author of the study published Monday in Nature communications biology.
 But chimpanzees have an exceptional ability to combine a reduced range of cries, ‘twelve simple vocalizations’ according to the researcher, into at least 390 distinct sequences.

 This sort of syntax, the meaning of which remains to be clarified, associates from two to ten cries.
-“We have some ideas about the meaning of certain sequences, one of which, for example, is exclusively linked to nesting and which has no connection with the meaning of the calls taken in isolation”, explains to AFP the CNRS researcher from the Institut des cognitive sciences Marc Jeannerod.
+“We have some ideas regarding the meaning of certain sequences, one of which, for example, is exclusively linked to nesting and which has no connection with the meaning of the calls taken in isolation”, explains to AFP the CNRS researcher from the Institut des cognitive sciences Marc Jeannerod.

 The team, some of whose members are also affiliated with the German Max Planck Institute for Evolutionary Anthropology, worked on the basis of nearly 5,000 recordings made with 46 wild adult chimpanzees in the Ivorian reserve of the Taï National Park.